 The cost of living varies across the nation (and globe) so it makes sense that the expectation of financial responsibilities to the birth mother would also vary.
 Some states place a maximum amount that can be paid to the expectant family as a whole or within sub-categories.
 These expenses should be considered necessities and not allowing them to live lavishly.

 Any medical expenses accrued because of pregnancy should be expected to be paid by the adoptive family.
 Many of these expenses may be covered by insurance or Medicaid but any additional charges, including co-pays, the adoptive family’s responsibility.
 Of course, once the child is born, you will also be responsible for any medical expenses the child accrues.
-It is very important for you to contact your health insurance provider to discuss options for adding this child onto your policy.
+You need to contact your health insurance provider to discuss options for adding this child to your policy.
 Keep in mind this child will be under your care before the adoption is finalized.
 Check with your provider to see if he or she can be added to your policy at the time of birth or placement.
-Also ask for what documents they will need.
-The birth mother’s expenses may be paid in advance or as-needed.
-Again, these expenses can vary based on the health of the pregnancy and needs of the birth mother and child.
+Also, ask for what documents they will need.
+The birth mother’s expenses may be paid in advance or as needed.
+Again, these expenses can vary based on the health of the pregnancy and the needs of the birth mother and child.

 Agency and Attorney Fees